Although I don’t get to craft as much as I used to, I always have a running list of DIY craft projects I want to tackle at any given time.

 I started my research for this craft project by looking at actual listings of Scrabble wall art so I could have a clear picture in my mind of what I would be creating.
 I gathered info on dimensions, tile sizes, fonts, and even templates, then bookmarked the examples I found.

 (For what it’s worth, apparently these make great crafts to sell for extra cash!) 🙂

 What Size Should You Make Your Letter Tiles?

-Apparently you can make these wall tiles in just about any size you like.
-I found that the most common dimensions were 5×5 (example), 6×6 (example), 8×8 (example).
+You can make these wall tiles in just about any size you like.
+I found that the most common dimensions were 5×5 (example), 6×6 (example), or 8×8 (example).
 Most wooden pieces seem to be about 1″ thick boards.

-Really you could make them any square size you like from 2×2 to 8×8.
-I’ll probably go with 5×5 so they are giant enough to make a statement but don’t take up the whole wall.
+Really, you could make them any square size you like from 2×2 to 8×8.
+I cut my wooden pieces to 5×5 so they are giant enough to make a statement but don’t take up the whole wall.

-The most commonly mentioned font I found mentioned was Arial, although if you have access to it, I believe Montserrat is a great option as well.
+The most common Scrabble tiles font is Arial, although if you have access to it, Montserrat is a great option as well.